 GISS Surface Temperature Analysis (GISTEMP v4)

 The GISS Surface Temperature Analysis version 4 (GISTEMP v4) is an estimate of global surface temperature change.
-Graphs and tables are updated around the middle of every month using current data files from NOAA GHCN v4 (meteorological stations) and ERSST v5 (ocean areas), combined as described in our publications Hansen et al. (2010) and Lenssen et al. (2019).
+Graphs and tables are updated about the 10th of every month using current data files from NOAA GHCN v4 (meteorological stations) and ERSST v5 (ocean areas), combined as described in our publications Hansen et al. (2010) and Lenssen et al. (2024).
 These updated files incorporate reports for the previous month and also late reports and corrections for earlier months.

 News and Updates